CDono000/cryptography/README.md

 # cryptography
-Aiming to create an encrypt and decrypt to as many cyphers as possible
+This git aims to create an encrypt and decrypt to as many cyphers and other encryptions as possible

+# Current Cyphers: